Welcome to Camp!

 Learn more about masa’ot at Ramah in the Rockies here.

 Camp is a laboratory for joyful Jewish living and learning.

-While at camp, chalutzim participate in t’fillot (prayers) each morning.
-We provide the option of a full, traditional shachrit every day, and we also provide opportunities for Jewish connection through a variety of alternative t’fillot.
-Art, nature, music, or yoga-based options allow our campers to think about and connect to Jewish prayer in a new way!
+While at camp, chalutzim participate in t’filot (prayers) each morning.
+We provide the option of a full, traditional shacharit every day, and we also provide opportunities for Jewish connection through a variety of alternative t’filot.
+Art, nature, music, or yoga-based options allow our campers to think about and connect to Jewish prayer in a different way!

 Celebrating Shabbat is undoubtedly the highlight of each week at Ramah in the Rockies.
 Our whole kehillah (community) comes together to sing, dance, and welcome Shabbat!
-On Saturdays, we provide a variety of t’fillah and Jewish learning options for campers of all ages, as well as special sporting events and activities such as Ramahcappella and Sha-poetry.
-Havdallah and an Israeli dance party concludes the Shabbat festivities and prepares us for a joyous new week!
+On Saturdays, we offer several t’filah and Jewish learning options for campers of all ages, as well as special sporting events and activities such as Ramahcappella and Sha-poetry.
+Havdalah and an Israeli dance party concludes the Shabbat festivities and prepare us for a joyous new week!

 We also encourage Jewish connection at camp through the use of Hebrew and developing a love for Israel.
 Certain Hebrew terms are part of our daily routine, and our campers pick them up in no time.